Skip to main content Skip to secondary navigation

 Welcome

-As planetary geologists, we seek answers to some of the most fundamental scientific questions, including: What is the history of the terrestrial planets?
-How does life affect the geologic records of planets?
+As geologists, we seek answers to some of the most fundamental scientific questions.
+What were Earth's earliest environments like?
+How does life affect geological processes?
 In our solar system, the geologic records preserved on terrestrial planets and icy moons attest to the volatility of habitability through time.
-Using a variety of approaches such as field and laboratory studies, in situ and remote sensing data analysis, and analog experiments and numerical modeling, we aim to unravel the physics of surface and subsurface processes that shape rocky and icy bodies, and ultimately, what their rocks and landforms tell us about past hydrology, climate, and habitability.
+Using a variety of approaches such as field and laboratory studies, in situ and remote sensing data analysis, and analog experiments and numerical modeling, we aim to unravel the mechanics of geological processes that shape the surfaces of Earth and other planets, and ultimately, what rocks and landforms can tell us about past hydrology, climate, and habitability.

 Main content start